arin2107/analysis-and-design-of-algorithm/README.md

 ALGORITHM:

+The QuickSort algorithm sorts an array by selecting a pivot element, partitioning the other elements into two subarrays, and then recursively sorting the subarrays.
+The iterative version uses a stack to manage the partitioning process without using recursion.

 GRAPH:

 import matplotlib.pyplot as plt
 (input size vs execution time in seconds) input_sizes = [1000, 5000, 10000, 50000, 100000]